-- (1) the identification of previously unknown child predators to the public so children will not be abused in the future: - (2) giving child sex abuse survivors a day in court; and - (3) remedying the wrong done to child sex abuse survivors caused by an overly short statute of limitations that placed predators and their enablers in a preferred position to the victims.
+- (1) It identifies previously unknown child predators to the public so children will not be abused in the future; - (2) It gives chance child sex abuse survivors a fair chance at justice; and - (3) It cures the injustice wreaked by the current unfairly short statute of limitations that protect child predators and silence child sex abuse victims.

 I have been involved in statute of limitations reform in numerous states.
-This is the only means of identifying child predators.
+This is the only tried and true method of identifying the many hidden child predators.
 As Professor Timothy Lytton has documented, civil tort claims have been the only means by which survivors of clergy abuse have been able to obtain any justice.
 Timothy Lytton, Holding Bishops Accountable: How Lawsuits Helped the Catholic Church Confront Sexual Abuse (Harvard University Press, 2008).

+This is a vibrant national movement to protect our children.
 Legislative reform for statutes of limitations for child sex abuse victims is on the rise.
 Guam's bill removing the statute of limitations and creating a two-year window was signed into law by Governor Calvo on March 10, 2011.
-Bills that would eliminate, extend, or create windows for the statutes of limitations covering child sex abuse are pending or have passed in Massachusetts, Connecticut, Virginia, Florida, New Jersey, New York, and Oregon.
-A bill has also just been introduced in both houses of the Pennsylvania legislature as well.
+Virginia2 also passed and signed into law legislation extending its statutes of limitations in 2011.
+Florida3 and Illinois4 each extended or eliminated their statute of limitations in 2010.
+Bills that would eliminate, extend, or create windows for the statutes of limitations covering child sex abuse are pending or have passed in South Dakota, Connecticut, New Jersey, New York, and